-I can't tell you if you should go or not, but I hope this is helpful. about 1 year ago
+I can't tell you if you should go or not, but I hope this is helpful. over 1 year ago

 Porter, the first thing to pint out is that the 'emergency message' from the Embassy says the threat exists only through to the end of February.... well before your group arrives.

 Secondly, as the US Embassy in Peru itself acknowledges, tens of thousands of American citizens travel to the Cuzco/Machu Picchu region every year without incident.
 But they are obliged by law to inform citizens if they receive information which suggests a threat.... and in this case the threat has been confirmed by an Embassy source as intercepted telephone conversations between members of the Shining Path terrorist group.
 There is a hard core cell of Shining path which operates in the northern parts of Cuzco province (about 100 miles north of Machu Picchu).
 As this NY Times report explains that group did kidnap 36 construction workers last April. http://www.nytimes.com/2013/02/16/world/americas/peru-objects-to-us-embassys-warning-to-tourists.html?_r=0

 They're a serious terrorist group, it is sensible that the Embassy should share its information with you, so that you can make an assessment of the situation for you and your circumstances. over 1 year ago

 Peru is very safe...
 I have lived there for the past year and a half and never had a problem...
 It helps being American because you are in general much bigger than the Peruvian people and as long as you speak the language, you shouldn't have any problems. over 1 year agoAnswered by Mike via WorldNomads.com